 TensorFlow vs Hugging Face

 Compare TensorFlow and Hugging Face side by side.
-Features, pricing, pros and cons to help you choose the right ML Frameworks for your workflow.
+Features, pricing, pros and cons to help you choose the right ML Framework for your workflow.

 Key Differences

 The core difference between TensorFlow and Hugging Face comes down to their design philosophy and target audience.
-TensorFlow is built around Teams deploying to production or mobile/edge devices, making it a natural fit for teams that prioritize that workflow.
-Hugging Face, on the other hand, focuses on Anyone working with pre-trained models or sharing ML work, which appeals to a different set of requirements.
-Pricing also diverges: TensorFlow charges Open source, while Hugging Face offers Free for public, Pro $9/month, Enterprise custom.
-Both are actively developed, but they serve different niches within the ML Frameworks space.
+TensorFlow is built around production ML pipelines, especially on Google Cloud, making it a natural fit for teams that prioritize that workflow.
+Hugging Face, on the other hand, focuses on NLP and applied ML work, especially with pre-trained models, which appeals to a different set of requirements.
+Pricing also diverges: TensorFlow charges Open source, while Hugging Face offers Free open source; Pro $9/mo, Enterprise pricing for teams.
+Both are actively developed, but they serve different niches within the ML Framework space.

 TensorFlow